Pasakiligal: Reception

-Chennai Online wrote, "There's nothing new or exciting about the script (Kalaignar Karunanidhi), narration or performance.
+Malini Mannath of Chennai Online wrote, "There's nothing new or exciting about the script (Kalaignar Karunanidhi), narration or performance.
 It's like you're watching a couple of decades old film.
 Further, the narrative style is stagey, the camera almost static, the actors at most times standing in front of the camera and delivering their lines to it, apprehensive of moving away even an inch lest they go out of the frame!"
-Bizhat wrote, "An outdated screenplay and slow-moving scenes make the movie like a TV serial."
+Sify wrote, "Pasakilikal is a dreary, drab old fashioned tale which would have worked in [the] 60’s or 70’s".